 Innovation and Growth on Digital Platforms

-- In August, streaming on PBSKIDS.org accounted for 47% of all time spent watching kids videos online.
-Additionally, more minutes were spent viewing video on PBSKIDS.org than on any other site in the kids category. (comScore Video Metrix, 8/2014)
+- In October, streaming on PBSKIDS.org accounted for over one-third (37%) of all time spent watching kids videos online.
+Additionally, more minutes were spent viewing video on PBSKIDS.org than on any other site in the kids category. (comScore Video Metrix, 10/2014)

 Helping to Close the Achievement Gap

 - PBS is the No. 1 source of media content for preschool teachers.
 (Grunwald Study, 2009 Media and Technology Use and Trends Among K-12 & Pre-K Teachers)

 - Teachers have access to more than 87,000 curriculum-aligned digital resources from over 200 trusted media partners bringing learning to life for students.

 - PBS offers more than 50 interactive whiteboard games for educators to use in the classroom.